App Service networking features

 To learn how to set an address on your app, see Add a TLS/SSL certificate in Azure App Service.

 Access restrictions let you filter inbound requests.
 The filtering action takes place on the front-end roles that are upstream from the worker roles where your apps are running.
 Because the front-end roles are upstream from the workers, you can think of access restrictions as network-level protection for your apps.

 This feature allows you to build a list of allow and deny rules that are evaluated in priority order.
 It's similar to the network security group (NSG) feature in Azure networking.
-You can use this feature in an ASE or in the multitenant service.
-When you use it with an ILB ASE or private endpoint, you can restrict access from private address blocks.
+You can use this feature in an ASE or in the multi-tenant service.
+When you use it with an ILB ASE, you can restrict access from private address blocks.